-Secondary bone cancer is when a cancer has spread to the bones from where it started.
-Find out about symptoms and tests.
+Secondary bone cancer is when a cancer that started somewhere else in the body has spread to the bones.

 Where a cancer starts is called the primary cancer.
-If some cells break away from the primary cancer they can move through the bloodstream or lymph system to another part of the body, where they can form a new tumour.
-This is called a secondary cancer.
-Secondary cancers are also called metastases (pronounced met-ass-ta-sees).
+If some cancer cells break away from the primary cancer they can move through the bloodstream or

 The secondary cancer is made of the same type of cells as the primary cancer.